 Because occupations involving physical labor dominate the local economy, Farnam is generally considered to be a blue-collar town.
 49.11% of the Farnam workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Farnam is a village of farmers, fishers, or foresters, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Farnam who work in farm management occupations (18.75%), management occupations (13.39%), and healthcare suport services (11.61%).

-Overall, Farnam’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Farnam’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The per capita income in Farnam in 2022 was $25,860, which is low income relative to Nebraska and the nation.
 This equates to an annual income of $103,440 for a family of four.
 However, Farnam contains both very wealthy and poor people as well.
 Farnam also has one of the higher rates of people living in poverty in the nation, with 32.42% of its population below the federal poverty line.